Guide

 • Mixed PDFs: compress attachments/pages differently and then reassemble with Merge PDF and Reorder PDF.

-On CompressItSmall, start with PDF Tools.
+On CompressItSmall, start with PDF Compressor.
 If you are also reorganizing pages, use Delete PDF Pages, Split PDF, and Reorder PDF before your final compression pass.

 A repeatable compression workflow (professional quality, smaller size)